 Languages Other Than English (LOTE)

-At CSULB, there are six Commission-approved subject-matter programs in Languages Other Than English: French, German, Italian, Japanese, Latin, and Spanish.
-Nevertheless, candidates who wish to become credentialed in a language other than these six may also demonstrate subject matter competence via CSET in Arabic and Mandarin and qualify for the credential program.
+At CSULB, there are five Commission-approved subject-matter programs in Languages Other Than English: French, German, Italian, Latin, and Spanish.
+Nevertheless, candidates who wish to become credentialed in a language other than these five subjects may also demonstrate subject matter competence by passing the CSET Exams in Arabic, Japanese, Korean, ASL and Mandarin and qualify for the credential program.

 The professional preparation program will help you learn how to teach in a pluralistic society.
 In these courses you will learn about teaching methodology, curriculum design, assessment and evaluation of student progress, and classroom management.
 You will also learn about today's schools and how you can most effectively impact the diversity of students you will find there.

 Besides completing the subject matter requirements and the professional preparation program, all credential candidates must complete a Bachelor's Degree, pass the California Basic Skills Test (CBEST), and meet the US Constitution requirement.

 Prior to enrolling, all candidates should visit the LOTE Credential Coordinator and Subject Matter Advisor at the earliest possible date to create a program plan.

 For more information about the Single Subject Credential Program (overview, courses, credential requirements), please visit our SS website: SSCP

 All California teachers must pass the CBEST.
 This is a basic skills exam consisting of Reading, Writing and Math.
 We encourage you to take and pass this before enrolling in our program.
 An added advantage to passing it prior to enrollment is that with the CBEST and a BA, you will qualify for substitute teaching in almost any district in Southern California.

 Click here for information and testing dates for the CBEST: CBEST